eliot-des/eliot-des/README.md

 - 🏋️‍♂️I'm also open to work on project related to acoustic, room acoustic, signal processing or electronic.
 - 📫 How to reach me: eliot.deschang.etu@univ-lemans.fr

+- DISCLAIMER: I'm not a "C++ coder", therefore my C++ skills are more than limited.
+If you can help me to write better code, I would be glad ;)

 ![Eliot's GitHub Stats](https://github-readme-stats.vercel.app/api?username=eliot-des&show_icons=true&theme=onedark&count_private=true)

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=eliot-des&layout=compact&theme=onedark&count_private=true)